runnan/swiftWeek3/README.md

 **swiftWeek3** is a basic twitter app to read and compose tweets from the [Twitter API](https://apps.twitter.com/).

+Firstly, next week (20/06 -> 27/06), I have a trip to Combodia.
+So, I try to finish the assignment 3 as much as posible.
+But no time to finish all points :(.
+I will update it later after the trip.

 Time spent: 4 hours spent in total

 ## User Stories